Surveillance of Food Systems

 What do we expect to find and why does it matter?

 The empirical evidence from these analyses will be used to co-develop a coordinated surveillance strategy that will improve how and what kinds of data are used to inform food and nutrition policy in Canada.
 Findings from this study will inform development of novel policy and governance solutions for federal government, as well as provincial and territorial partners.
+A series of stakeholder reports will be developed with each report tailored to a specific actor, focusing on opportunities for collective action to improve monitoring of the intersecting food system impacts on health, climate, and equity.